adloky/smalls/french-classic-b-mbm.md

 **1.e4 e6 2.d4 d5 3.Nc3 Nf6 4.Bg5 Bb4 5.e5 h6 6.Bd2 Bxc3 7.Bxc3**

 QUESTION: Why isn't this move the main line?
-It looks logical to avoid weakening the structure by capturing with the b-pawn. --- ANSWER: The trouble is White must waste time to avoid weakening the queenside pawns, thus losing all hope of an opening edge.
+It looks logical to avoid weakening the structure by capturing with the b-pawn.

+ANSWER: The trouble is White must waste time to avoid weakening the queenside pawns, thus losing all hope of an opening edge.

 **7...Ne4 8.Bb4**

-White's idea behind the variation: 1.
-He preserves his powerful dark-squared bishop, without sac'ing a pawn, as seen in the 6 Be3 and 6 Bc1 lines.
-However, some variations may appear similar and yet are very different, like the words 'principle' and 'principal'. --- 2.
-White avoids the queenside pawn weaknesses associated with this line. --- 3.
-White has the bishop pair. --- QUESTION: This sounds wonderful for White's side.
-Is there a downside for him? --- ANSWER: Please see Black's next move!
+White's idea behind the variation:

+1. He preserves his powerful dark-squared bishop, without sac'ing a pawn, as seen in the 6.Be3 and 6.Bc1 lines.
+However, some variations may appear similar and yet are very different, like the words 'principle' and 'principal'.<level/>
+2. White avoids the queenside pawn weaknesses associated with this line.
+3. White has the bishop pair.

+QUESTION: This sounds wonderful for White's side.
+Is there a downside for him?

+ANSWER: Please see Black's next move!

 The young Fischer once came up with the theoretical novelty 8.Ba5?! but it was a bad one!
-White loses even more time with this move: ( 8...O-O 9.Bd3 Nc6!
-10.Bc3 and this is an admission that the idea failed, ( even worse for White is 10.Bxe4?! dxe4 11.Bc3 Qg5 12.g3 Rd8 and Black has the initiative and the potential for further light square domination by Black ) 10...Nxc3 .
-Following 11.bxc3 f6 12.f4 fxe5 13.fxe5 Ne7 14.Nf3 c5 15.O-O Qa5 , White has no compensation to speak of for his inferior structure, R.Fischer-T.Petrosian, Curacao 1962. ) ( .
+White loses even more time with this move:

+8...O-O 9.Bd3 Nc6!
+10.Bc3 and this is an admission that the idea failed,

+( even worse for White is 10.Bxe4?! dxe4 11.Bc3 Qg5 12.g3 Rd8 and Black has the initiative and the potential for further light square domination by Black )

+10...Nxc3 .
+Following 11.bxc3 f6 12.f4 fxe5 13.fxe5 Ne7 14.Nf3 c5 15.O-O Qa5 , White has no compensation to speak of for his inferior structure, R.Fischer-T.Petrosian, Curacao 1962.

 Also good for Black is 8...b6 and if 9.Bb4? , Black has 9...c5 10.Ba3 Qh4 when 11.g3 is met with the shot 11...Nxg3!
 12.fxg3 Qe4+ 13.Kf2 Qxh1 14.Nf3 O-O 15.Rc1 f6 16.Qd2 fxe5 17.Bg2 Qxh2 18.Rh1 Qxh1 19.Bxh1 e4 20.dxc5 Rf7 21.Qe3 Nd7 22.Kg1 exf3 23.Bxf3 Nxc5 24.Bh5 Rf8 25.Bxc5 bxc5 26.Qxc5 Rb8 27.b3 Rb7 .
-Advantage to Black, who has two rooks and a pawn for the queen. )
+Advantage to Black, who has two rooks and a pawn for the queen.

 **8...c5!**